wolfv6/keybrd/tutorials/tutorial_4c_split_keyboard_with_IOE_notgit.md

 The breadboard in this picture models a split keyboard.
 ![breadboard keyboard with 2 rows and 4 columns of keys](images/breadboard_keyboard_2x5_labeled.jpg "2x5 breadboard keyboard")

+The breadboard's four bus strips are used as rows.
+Two rows (blue bus strips) are connected to the microcontroller.
+Two rows (red bus strips) are connected to the shift registers.

-The breadboard has four bus strips used as rows.
+The breadboard's four bus strips are used as rows.
-Two rows connected to a microcontroller, and two rows connected to a I/O expander.
+Two rows connect to a microcontroller, and two rows connected to a I/O expander.

-The I/O expander has a small notch on one end, which identifies the end with pin 1.
+The I/O expander has a small notch on one end, which identifies pin 1.
 In the picture, pin 1 is on the right end.

 The microcontroller and I/O expander are connected by 4 jumper wires: